-When we talk about festivals in India, due attention must also be given to the plates and plates of scrumptious food available during this time.
-The riot of colours called Holi, is no different.
-Here we venture a look at all the food that makes Holi so much more special, and why we remember it for more than just its colours.
+When we talk about festivals in India, due attention must also be given to the wide variety of scrumptious food available during this time.
+The riot of colours, Holi, is no different.
+Here we venture a look at all the food that makes Holi so special, and why we remember it for more than just its colours.

 Although not a dish, it deserves a mention on this list.
-Beetroot, otherwise an always ignored vegetable in the local market, would come home a week before Holi.
-My mother would carefully slice the beetroot and carrot and add powdered mustard seeds, red chilli, salt and water and then seal the lid of the martbaan (jar) and keep it in sunlight.
-The result would be kaanji, a dark, vine-coloured, tangy drink ready to quench the thirst of many during Holi.
-It was usually only after four to five days that we were allowed to take our first sip of the drink.
-But the wait was always totally worth it!
+Beetroot, otherwise an always ignored vegetable in the local market, comes home a week before Holi.
+Carefully sliced beetroot and carrot along with powdered mustard seeds, red chilli, salt and water are sealed and kept under sunlight.
+The result after 4-5 days would be kaanji, a dark, vine-coloured, tangy drink ready to quench the thirst of many during Holi.

 Apart from the mythology associated with the celebrations of Holi, there are scientific reasons, too, behind some of the food and drinks made available this time.
 Holi ushers in the spring and is celebrated around the time when spring equinox is approaching.
 Interestingly, our predecessors seemed to be aware of this and that is how on the elaborate spread of Holi menu, a cool and rich dry-fruit laden milk drink called thandai, finds its place.

 Bhang (prepared from the cannabis plant) is a vital ingredient in many Holi-special food items.
-The closest I got to tasting Bhang was almost a decade ago when during a temple visit with family after Holi, we were served Bhang thandai.
-What followed was a collection of random thoughts and slow movements.
-Perhaps that is why bhang is included in the menu – after an action-packed Holi, it allows one to slow down and just be!
+What follows Bhang consumption is usually a collection of random thoughts and slow movements.
+Perhaps that is why it is included in the menu – after an action-packed Holi, it allows one to slow down and just be!

 The article was first published in March, 2015 and has been updated since.